 Apply to Present

-2022-23 April Symposium of Undergraduate Research & Public Service (ASURPS)
+2023-24 Symposium of Undergraduate Research & Public Service (SURPS)

-The application for the 22-23 ASURPS is now open!
-ASURPS will be held during Admit Weekend in April.
+The application for the 23-24 SURPS is now open!
+SURPS will be held during Reunion Homecoming in October.
 Prior to submitting an application, students are encouraged to review the Eligibility Requirements.

 Important Dates to Remember